wonntann/VS-Code/ssh.md

 This repo will help you remotely connect to different authorized computers on the same network via SSH and walk you through the steps to use VS Code Remote SSH extension.
+This can be read on [Hashnode](https://wonntann.hashnode.dev/how-to-access-documents-on-a-different-computer-wirelessly), as well.

 <div id="top"></div>